News

 However, this structure underwent further changes, and in 2010, the GMC took over the responsibilities of the PMETB, consolidating its role in overseeing postgraduate medical education and training.

-The 21st century also witnessed advancements in technology, leading to the development of digital platforms for communication and record-keeping in healthcare.
+The 21st Century also witnessed technological advancements, leading to the development of digital platforms for communication and record-keeping in healthcare.

 Moreover, the GMC continued to refine its processes for handling complaints and concerns about doctors.